Fields of Study: Humanities, Social Sciences, Science, Engineering

 In English, the Bologna Academy of Fine Arts (Accademia di Belle Arti di Bologna) offers an Introduction to Mosaics course each fall and spring semester.
 This popular course is open to all students, even if you don't have a background in Italian language or art.

-In Italian and English, Art Studio majors with one year of university-level Italian language study participating in the year or spring options can access courses at the Academy of Fine Arts that include digital photography, engraving, drawing, decorative design, computer graphics, fashion design, sculpture, installation art, and mosaics.
+In Italian and English, Art Studio majors with one year of university-level Italian language study participating in the year or spring options can access courses at the Academy of Fine Arts that include digital photography, engraving, drawing, decorative design, computer graphics, fashion design, sculpture, installation art, painting, and mosaics.
 You must have a strong background in art to be accepted into courses at the Academy.
-Advanced level students may qualify for specific courses in the Biennio specialistico program.
+You must prepare a PDF portfolio of 10-20 images of your recent artwork which you will submit to the Academy after you arrive in Bologna for them to confirm you are eligible to take their courses.

-Independent study projects for academic credit are available and typically take place in the form of a research paper supervised by a University of Bologna faculty member in a field related to their area of expertise.
+Independent study and research in Bologna are not guaranteed and are subject to availability.
+When available, independent research is only possible for students studying in Bologna for the year or spring terms.
+Independent study projects for academic credit typically take place in the form of a research paper supervised by a University of Bologna faculty member in a field related to their area of expertise.
 The staff and the UC faculty director at the UCEAP Bologna study center will be available to assist you with the process.

 Internships for academic credit enable you to become better integrated in Italian society while developing Italian language skills in practical settings.
 Internships are graded on a pass/no pass basis only.
 The staff at the UCEAP Bologna study center will be available for advice on internship opportunities.